LionelDraghi/ArchiCheck/docs/cmd_line.md

    and the full analysis on sources is not done.

 Use examples:
-   archicheck rules.txt -Ir src
+   acc rules.txt -Ir src
-   archicheck -lf -Ir src
+   acc -lf -Ir src
-   archicheck -lr rules.txt
+   acc -lr rules.txt
+   acc -ar 'Java.IO use is forbidden' -Ir src

 Rules file:
-   To start a new rules file, run: archicheck -ct
+   To start a new rules file, run: acc -ct
    A commented template.ac file will be created : rename it and edit it.

 http://lionel.draghi.free.fr/Archicheck/index.html